TRACC Programme CRTF-PhD

 - Of a standard likely to be successful in obtaining a Training Fellowship in national open competition.

 Normally recruitment takes place in the autumn for intake in the following August.
-Vacancies will be advertised via multiple outlets including the following websites:
+Vacancies are advertised via multiple outlets including the following websites:

-Relevant information will be also provided on this website and the mirror site at the CRUK Glasgow Centre (link will be provided soon).
+Relevant information will be also provided on this website and the mirror site at the CRUK Glasgow Centre.

 Applications should be submitted, along with a supporting statement (around 300 words) and full CV, using the University’s online application system.
 All applicants will be notified if they have been shortlisted for interview or not.
 Shortlisted candidates will be invited for an interview in front of a panel including members of the TRACC Programme Management Board and invited external panel members.
 All shortlisted candidates will be notified if they have been successful at interview or not.